Switcheo/carbon_axelar_execute_relayer/README.md

 ## How it works:

-- Watch and save `Switcheo.carbon.bridge.WithdrawTokenAcknowledgedEvent` from Carbon where event.relayer_deposit_address == `relayer_deposit_address` in config
+- Watch and save `Switcheo.carbon.bridge.PayloadAcknowledgedEvent` from Carbon where event.relayer_deposit_address == `relayer_deposit_address` in config
-- Watch and save `ContractCallApproved` event from external chain's Axelar Gateway if the `payload_hash` matches the `WithdrawTokenAcknowledgedEvent` record in the DB
+- Watch and save `ContractCallApproved` event from external chain's Axelar Gateway if the `payload_hash` matches the `PayloadAcknowledgedEvent` record in the DB
 - poll any new event saved,
   - check `is_contract_call_approved` to see if it's already executed
-  - check enough relay fees are sent by user
+  - if it is a withdrawal, check enough relay fees are sent by user
   - execute to the external blockchain to process the withdrawal or GMP

 TODO:
-- [ ] whitelist flag for admin relays
 - [ ] proper fee conversion
 - [ ] rebroadcast from cli